 - Remove the original cog on the bike.
-To do this, use a chain whip to hold the cog in place, insert a cassette removal tool with a wrench to loosen the axle nut.
+To do this, use a chain whip to hold the cog in place, and insert a cassette removal tool with a wrench to loosen the axle nut.
 Twist each side opposite each other to loosen, turning the right axle nut counter-clockwise.

 - Once the cog is removed, position the 10-speed cogs on the cassette spindle.
 On the spindle, there are grooves throughout, with one slightly wider than the rest.
 Locate the wide grove to line up with the 10-speed bundle for installing.
 When positioned correctly, the 10-speed will effortlessly slide onto the cassette spindle.

-- After placing the cogs on the axel, tighten the axle nut on top with a cassette tool and wrench. *While tightening, it is normal to hear a clicking sound coming from the bolt.
+- After placing the cogs on the axle, tighten the axle nut on top with a cassette tool and wrench. *While tightening, it is normal to hear a clicking sound coming from the bolt.

-- With the 10speed installed, add the round, thick washer, the drop-out cassette, followed by the thin washer and 18mm nut.
+- With the 10speed installed, add the round, thick washer, and the drop-out cassette, followed by the thin washer and 18mm nut.